Affordable Housing Community Improvement Plan

 About the project

-Guelph’s Affordable Housing Community Improvement Plan (CIP) program will provide financial incentives for developers and homebuilders for the rehabilitation of the city's existing housing supply into affordable purpose-built rentals and build new affordable rental and ownership units.
+Guelph’s Affordable Housing Community Improvement Plan (CIP) will provide financial incentives for developers and homebuilders to rehabilitate existing housing supply in Guelph into affordable purpose-built rentals and build new affordable rental and ownership units, including affordable additional dwelling units (ADUs).

 Gaps in Guelph’s housing market that have been identified in the State of Housing Report (2023) will guide the CIP objectives.